ncatlab/nlab-content/pages/4/3/1/1/11134/content.md

 ## Idea

-The _state monad_ is the name for the [[monad in computer science]] which is used to implement the functionality of read/write on a global "mutable state" (a global variable) in the context of [[functional programming languages]].
+The (global) _state monad_ is the name for the [[monad in computer science]] which is used to implement the functionality of read/write on a global "mutable state" (a global variable) in the context of [[functional programming languages]].

 A [[functional program]] with